officeharukaze/ToremaruUtil/README.md

 AppInfoOverlay.remove(this)
 ```

-## English — Publishing

-If you require hosted artifacts, configure `maven-publish` and a CI workflow (e.g. GitHub Actions) to publish to your preferred registry.

----

-Notes
+### Notes

-- README focuses on local development workflows and intentionally excludes service-specific deployment instructions; add a separate `DEPLOY.md` if you want detailed publishing steps.
+- This README intentionally focuses on local development workflows.
+Add `DEPLOY.md` for hosted publishing procedures if required.
 # ToremaruUtil

 ---